Brunner-neutrino-lab/nEXO-3D-Model-Display-Program/README.md

 ## Setup and Installation

 1. **3D Printing**:
-   - Use the SolidWorks files provided in the `models` directory to print the scaled-down model of the nEXO detector.
+   - Use the SolidWorks files provided in the [sharepoint](https://mcgill.sharepoint.com/:f:/s/BrunnerNeutrinoLabModels_Group/EvGFXZofQUZPt6qD_oMlr6YBIfcuM76ZlL9AQwnTyHu-Tg?e=94aHd1) to print the scaled-down model of the nEXO detector.

 2. **Hardware Assembly**: